CPS 721: An Introduction

 -

-All assignments have to be submitted electronically on D2L into the specified folder.
+All assignments must be submitted electronically on D2L into the specified folder.

 -

-From time to time, I will hand out exercises.
+From time to time, we will hand out exercises.

 The students are expected to solve the exercises, but